vaibahvj50/Face-emotion-recognition/README.md

 Deep learning backed system not only solves the surveillance issue, but it also removes the human bias from the system, and all information is no longer in the teacher’s brain rather translated in numbers that can be analyzed and tracked.

 I will solve the above-mentioned challenge by applying deep learning algorithms to live video data.
-The solution to this problem is by recognizing facial emotions..
+The solution to this problem is by recognizing facial emotions.